ilaydaydx/ilaydaydx/README.md

 <br>

-My electronics and software adventure started because of my interest in Unmanned Aerial Vehicles.
-I have been developing Teknofest and Tubitak projects since 2018.
-I run the software together with the Electrical and Electronics Engineering department.

-I am proficient in advanced AutoCAD and SolidWorks modeling and design software.
+I am a 2nd year electrical and electronics engineering student at Alanya Alaaddin Keykubat University.

 I have intermediate Java software knowledge.
 I am developing myself in the field of Android Development.
 I have basic knowledge in EPLAN, MATLAB and SQL technologies.

 - 🌱 I’m currently learning Java with Backend Web Development Path